il94/rPlace/README.md

 - Pen : Free.
 It just fills a pixel and earn you 1 coin.
 - Bomb : 15 coins.
 It explodes on the selected pixel and fills a large zone around it.
-- Screen: 9999 coins ..?
+- Screen : 9999 coins ..?
 I'll let you discover its effect :)

 ### Comming soon

+- Super pen : 3 coins.
+Its range is 3 times better than the pen, so it can draw 9 pixels at time.
 - Diamond hand : 30 coins.
 Upon purchase, every pixel drawn will earn you 2 coins for 5 minutes.
 - Fast pen : 30 coins.
 Upon purchase, the cooldown between 2 draws is divided by 5 for 1 minute.
-- Super pen : 3 coins.
-Its range is 3 times better than the pen, so it can draw 9 pixels at time.
 - Super bomb : 45 coins.
 Like the bomb, but in super version.
 - Secure pixel : 100 coins.
 The drawn pixel cannot be changed for 15 mins, except by Screen.
 - Timeless pixel : 500 coins.
 The drawn pixel cannot be changed for 60 mins.
 Even with the Screen.